licarpen/aws-developer/README.md

   * up to 1000 executions at a time
   * can be increased with ticket
   * can set "reserved concurrency" at function level
+    * unreserved account concurrency cannot go below 100!
   * each invocation over the concurrency limit will trigger a "throttle"
+  * when integrating lambda with kinesis or dynamoDB stream, # of concurrent executions = # kinesis shards
 * throttle
   * if synchronous invocation: return ThrottleError 429
   * if asynchronous: retry automatically 2x and then go to DLQ (Dead Letter Queue)
     * ensure IAM execution role is set for DLQ (SNS topic or SQS DLQ)
     * set up in "Asynchronous invocation" section of config
+      * specify the Amazon Resource Name of the SQS Queue in the Lambda function’s DeadLetterConfig parameter

 ### Lambda Logging, Monitoring, and Tracing
 * Lambda execution logs are stored in CloudWatch Logs